kaisaka-dev/kaisaka-web/docs/concerete_models.md

 # Concrete Models

-Inside the models folder, you will find all concrete
+Inside the models folder, you will find all concrete models

 ```zsh
 activityModel.ts